-Upon satisfactory completion of the pre-registration inspection, MTA shall decide to register the ship in the State Ships Registry of Georgia.
+3.2 Upon satisfactory completion of the pre-registration inspection, MTA shall decide to register the ship in the State Ships Registry of Georgia.
 Ships that are inspected under pre-registration inspection are not required to undergo annual inspection in the same calendar year.
 However each case will be reviewed separately and exceptions to the general rule may be made.
+3.3 The ships more than 40 (forty) years are not subject for registration under Georgia flag.

-Annual Flag State Inspection
+4. Annual Flag State Inspection:

-All newly registered Georgian flagged ships shall undergo annual flag state inspection within 6 (six) months from the initial date of registration.
-In case the ship was not inspected under conditions prescribed in the paragraph 1.
+4.1 All newly registered Georgian flagged ships shall undergo annual flag state inspection within 6 (six) months from the initial date of registration, in case the ship was not inspected under conditions prescribed in the paragraph 2.1. a.
 Anniversary date of the ship for the purpose of this policy means the completion date of the ships' registration under the Georgian flag.

-The purpose of the annual flag state inspection is to confirm compliance of the ship and crew with international and national regulations and to verify the general safety condition of the ship in order to reduce the number of deficiencies on Georgian ships.
+4.2 The purpose of the annual flag state inspection is to confirm compliance of the ship and crew with international and national regulations and to verify the general safety condition of the ship in order to reduce the number of deficiencies on Georgian ships.

-The inspection is carried out every 12 (twelve) months and is applicable to all Georgian flagged ships.
+4.3 The inspection is carried out every 12 (twelve) months and is applicable to all Georgian flagged ships.
 However consideration under different conditions will be given to the case.

-All Georgian flagged ships are required to undergo an annual flag State inspection with the following exceptions:
+4.4 All Georgian flagged ships are required to undergo an annual flag State inspection with the following exceptions:

-- Unmanned barges;
+- · Unmanned barges;

-- Pleasure yachts;
+- · Pleasure yachts;

+- Ships under 100 GT;

-- Ships (including fishing vessels and other type of ships) under 150 GT and less than 24 meters in length.
+- Fishing vessels under 150 GT and less than 24 meters in length;

+- Passenger ships (purpose recreation) engaged in domestic navigation;